• Skip to primary navigation

 You have several choices to brew a cup of homemade herbal tea without mess:

 • A metal tea infuser.
 Mine is shaped like an acorn.
-The top unscrews and you spoon the herbs inside.
+The top unscrews, and you spoon the herbs inside.
 There’s a chain and a hook that extends from the infuser.
-You hook it to the rim of the cup and let the herbs steep in the hot water.
+You hook it to the cup’s rim and let the herbs steep in the hot water.

 tea-bags

-Three types of tea bags and infusers – from left to right, a paper tea bag sealable with an iron, a muslin bag with drawstring, and a metal tea infuser.
+There are three types of tea bags and infusers – from left to right: a paper tea bag sealable with an iron, a muslin bag with a drawstring, and a metal tea infuser.

 tea-cup-1